QuentinRa/blog.quentinra.dev/special/web/index.md

 First, the database can only be accessed from the inside, meaning you need to be on the server to access it.
-You can use a ``SSH Tunel`` like in PHPStorm but that won't be explained here.
+You can use a ``SSH Tunnel`` like in PHPStorm, but that won't be explained here.

 ```php
 <?php